rl-institut/rli-design/README.md

 # RLI Design System

 PLEASE NOTE: This repo shall gradually (from project to project) transform into a generic RLI design system.
+It's not there yet.
 This repo started out as the single source of truth for the UX/UI of the RLI-Management-System (RMS) and is technically based on [Vite](https://vitejs.dev/).

 ## About